 Media Rhetoric: How Advertising and Digital Media Influence Us

-This volume considers the paramount implications to persuasive communication that media brought regarding how we think, express, argument and feel together.
-It is concerned with both the media practice of rhetoric activity and the rhetorical practice of media activity: it respects how the media integrated rhetorical speech, and analyses how rhetoric adapted to media societies.
+This volume considers the paramount implications to persuasive communication that media brought regarding how we think, express, argue and feel together.
+It is concerned with both the media practice of rhetoric activity and the rhetorical practice of media activity: it considers how the media integrated rhetorical speech, and analyses how rhetoric adapted to media societies.
 Media and rhetoric are highly dependent on each other because, to persuasively communicate today, media must also be considered.